Buildings That Contain Rent Stabilized Units

 In addition, a searchable database of buildings that that are registered as containing rent stabilized units is available from NYS Homes and Community Renewal (HCR) below.

-Find out if your Apartment is Rent Stabilized
+How to Find out if your Apartment is Rent Stabilized

 If you want to find out if your apartment is rent stabilized, you may do so by filling out an online form offered by NYS Homes and Community Renewal (HCR), the agency that regulated rent stabilized apartments.
 You may also obtain the rental history of the apartment using the same online form.

-In general, rent stabilized buildings:
+In general, rent stabilized buildings that contain stabilized units:

 - Contain 6 or more units;